Water Damage Tip #5: Document Damage

 - Prepare a comprehensive list of all damage sustained on your property.
 Include damage to your residence or other structures, landscaping and personal belongings.

 - Include a detailed description of the kind and extent of property damage incurred, and supplement these descriptions with photographs or sketches.
+Don’t forget to open doors and drawers!

 - When possible, include documents of ownership such as titles for vehicles, property and large machinery.
 If such documentation is unavailable, estimate the pre-damaged value of each item on your list.